Har Ki Dun Trek

 Har Ki Dun Valley in itself is remarkably beautiful.
 But we get to further explore more places ahead of the Har Ki Dun Valley.
 Explorers can take three main routes in different directions from Har Ki Dun.

-Marinda Tal:
+Marinda Tal

 Marinda Tal is a small but beautiful pond that forms on the stream that runs towards Har Ki Dun from the Borasu glacier.
 It lies in the north-west direction from Har Ki Dun.
 We have to trek 2.5 to 3 KM to reach the beautiful lake.
 A huge boulder obstructs the flow of the river making a shallow pond, surrounded by massive mountains, some of which remain covered in snow throughout the year.
 The altitude of Marinda Tal is 3,800 meters.
 An alpine meadow surrounds it, providing a good camping spot on our way to the Borasu Pass trek.

-Hata Valley:
+Hata Valley

 The Hata Valley features expansive alpine meadows that offer views of the Hata peak, visible from Har Ki Dun.
 Hata Peak altitude is 5,820 meters and it demarcates Uttarakhand from Himachal.
 Hata Valley is in the north direction, and to the right of Marinda Tal.
 It is around 3 KM in distance one way.

-Jaundhar Glacier:
+Jaundhar Glacier

 The Jaundhar Glacier is located at the base of the massive Swargarohini peak.
 The glaciers in this region have retreated dramatically by a few kilometres, a testament to the effects of global warming.
 To reach the glacier viewpoint, you have to trek at least 5 kilometres from the Har Ki Dun valley.
 The trek takes you towards the Swargarohini peak in the east direction.
 The glacier is a further 2 to 3 kilometres from the viewpoint.

-Devsu Thatch:
+Devsu Thatch

 Devsu Thatch located at an altitude of 10,032 feet, is a sprawling meadow above the Supin River.
 Devsu Bugyal is surrounded by dense forests.
 Graced with beautifully landscaped grassy mounds and an array of flowers, including orchids, poppies, anemones, primulas, daisies, and marigolds, it offers a mesmerizing experience.
 Barefoot strolls on soft grass become a sensory dance with nature, inspiring a day of camping to savour the beauty.

-Villages of Har ki Dun Valley- Osla and Gangaad:
+Villages of Har ki Dun Valley- Osla and Gangaad

-Flora and Fauna of the Har ki Dun Valley Trek:
+Flora and Fauna of the Har ki Dun Valley Trek

 Flora: Deodar cedar, Chir pine, Oak, and Conifers such as Spruce, Blue pine, and Silver fir.

-Fauna: Himalayan Snow leopard, Himalayan black bear, Brown bear, Monal pheasant, Bearded vulture, Golden eagle, Western tragopan, Steppe eagle, and Black eagle.
-Har ki Dun trek can also be considered a great destination for bird watching in Uttarakhand.
+• Fauna: Himalayan Snow leopard, Himalayan black bear, Brown bear, Monal pheasant, Bearded vulture, Golden eagle, Western tragopan, Steppe eagle, and Black eagle.
+Har ki Dun trekking can also be considered a great destination for bird watching in Uttarakhand.
 During the Har ki Dun Trek, you will be able to spot many rare species of birds that are found only in the Himalayas.
 It will be interesting to know that the Snow Leopard project was started from the Govind Pashu Vihar National Park the territory of which covers the Har ki Dun Valley.
 Please don't worry, you will not encounter this rare wild cat 'Snow leopard' during the trek.

-Rhododendron arboreum: Rhododendron arboreum, also known as Burans or the forest tree.
+• Rhododendron arboreum: Rhododendron arboreum, also known as Burans or the forest tree.
 It blossoms in red, pink or white and provides a striking note of aberration to the green background.
 It is conspicuous in the various altitudes modified to suit the Himalayan region.

 Har Ki Dun Trek Route offers an enchanting journey through the pristine valleys and ancient villages of the Garhwal Himalayas.
-This picturesque trail captivates trekkers with its breathtaking vistas of snow-capped peaks and lush meadows.
+This picturesque trail captivates trekkers with its breathtaking vistas of snow-capped peaks and lush green meadows.

 • Sankri village serves as the base camp for a trek to Har Ki Dun valley.
-It is a village that also serves as a basecamp for other popular treks such as Bali Pass Trek, Rupin Pass Trek, Borasu Pass Trek, Kedarkantha Trek, etc. Sankri is located 190 km from Dehradun, and the drive goes via Mussoorie, Kempty Falls, and Naugaon, where the route to Yamunotri and Sankri diverges.
+It is a village that also serves as a basecamp for other popular treks such as Bali pass trek, Rupin Pass Trek, Borasu Pass Trek, Kedarkantha trek, etc. Sankri is located 190 km from Dehradun, and the drive goes via Mussoorie, Kempty Falls, and Naugaon, where the route to Yamunotri and Sankri diverges.
 Purola and Mori are two important towns ahead of Naugaon.
 From Mori, expect little to no network coverage and a bumpy road as we enter Govind Wildlife Sanctuary.

 • The Har Ki Doon trek starts with a drive from Sankri to Taluka, from where we trek to the Har Ki Dun valley.
 It is situated approximately 25 km farther ahead of Taluka.
 The entire trek is 50 km, and an additional 2.5 km to Marinda Lake.